 But by the time when Jesus arrived at the well, the nation of Israel that the Promised Land had become, and the family that God had used to establish it, had both been long divided.
 Internal strife among the family at large had split the nation into two kingdoms.
 Each kingdom had then later fallen to conquering invaders, who interjected any number of foreign customs and worship practices into both God’s people and the nation by mixing the known Truth of God with their own false beliefs.

 The area that had become Samaria, where Joseph’s well was located, had been especially hard hit.
-The land had been overrun with foreigners who had chosen to worship YAHWEH, along with the myriad of other gods that they had each brought with them into God’s nation.
+The land had been intentionally overrun with foreigners, many of whom decided to worship the Hebrew God YAHWEH, along with the myriad of other gods that they had each brought with them into God’s nation.
 To them, all gods were the same.
 Their logical rationale was that one more god on their list couldn’t hurt and might just help.
-This led the Jewish people who were still worshipping in Jerusalem at that time to consider the Samaritans to be an irreparable people.
-As far as the Jews were concerned, Samaritans were not salvageable people.
+This led the Jewish people who were still worshipping in Jerusalem at that time to consider the Samaritans to be irreparable.
+As far as the Jews were concerned, the Samaritans were not salvageable people.
 They had strayed so far from God in their hearts and minds that they had no way of returning to again be God’s people.
 Not only had the Samaritans blatantly broken covenant with God in intentionally determining more convenient times and places of worship than those that God had given to them, but in living outside of Jewish law, they had also given up (lost, forfeited) their entitlements by birthright to enter into a covenant with God in the first place.